Barium titanate: Uses

-It is a piezoelectric material used in microphones and other transducers.
+It is a piezoelectric material used in microphones and other transducers, albeit largely replaced by lead zirconate titanate.

 The spontaneous polarization of barium titanate single crystals at room temperature range between 0.15 C/m2 in earlier studies, and 0.26 C/m2 in more recent publications, and its Curie temperature is between 120 and 130 °C. The differences are related to the growth technique, with earlier flux grown crystals being less pure than current crystals grown with the Czochralski process, which therefore have a larger spontaneous polarization and a higher Curie temperature.

-As a piezoelectric material, it has been largely replaced by lead zirconate titanate, also known as PZT.
-Polycrystalline barium titanate has a positive temperature coefficient of resistance, making it a useful material for thermistors and self-regulating electric heating systems.

 Barium titanate crystals find use in nonlinear optics.
 The material has high beam-coupling gain, and can be operated at visible and near-infrared wavelengths.
 It has the highest reflectivity of the materials used for self-pumped phase conjugation (SPPC) applications.
 It can be used for continuous-wave four-wave mixing with milliwatt-range optical power.
 For photorefractive applications, barium titanate can be doped by various other elements, e.g. iron.

 Thin films of barium titanate display electrooptic modulation to frequencies over 40 GHz.

 The pyroelectric and ferroelectric properties of barium titanate are used in some types of uncooled sensors for thermal cameras.

+Polycrystalline barium titanate has a positive temperature coefficient of resistance, making it a useful material for thermistors and self-regulating electric heating systems.